syncfusion-content/flutter-docs/Flutter/cartesian-charts/callbacks.md

 ## onChartTouchInteractionUp

-Triggers when tapped on the chart area.
+Triggers when tapped or clicked on the chart area.
 You can get the position of the taped region using this callback.

 {% highlight dart %}